syntax-syndicate/claude-code-subagents-collection/CONTRIBUTING.md

 Once your pull request is approved and merged:

-1. **Automatic Deployment**: Your subagent will be automatically available on the [Web UI](https://www.buildwithclaude.com) within minutes
+1. **Automatic Deployment**: Your subagent or command will be automatically available on the [Web UI](https://www.buildwithclaude.com) within minutes
 2. **No Manual Steps Required**: The deployment is handled automatically by Vercel
-3. **Immediate Availability**: Users can browse, copy, or download your subagent from the website
+3. **Immediate Availability**: Users can browse, copy, or download your contribution from the website
-4. **Repository Sync**: The web UI always displays the latest subagents from the main branch
+4. **Repository Sync**: The web UI always displays the latest subagents and commands from the main branch

-This means contributors don't need to worry about deployment - just focus on creating quality subagents!
+This means contributors don't need to worry about deployment - just focus on creating quality subagents and commands!

 ## How Automated Checks Work

-Our GitHub Actions workflow automatically validates all subagent contributions.
+Our GitHub Actions workflow automatically validates all contributions.
 Here's what gets checked:

 ### Validation Process

 When you submit a PR, the following checks run automatically:

+#### For Subagents:

 1. **Frontmatter Validation**:
    - Validates YAML structure against our JSON schema
-   - Ensures required fields (`name`, `description`) are present
+   - Ensures required fields (`name`, `description`, `category`) are present
    - Checks field formats (e.g., name must be lowercase with hyphens)

 2. **File Naming**: